 How to speed up your bulk tasks

 When you run Claira across a large set of documents, each document is handled one at a time behind the scenes.
 A few small choices on your end can make the whole run noticeably faster — without changing the quality of what you get back.
-This guide covers four simple principles and the steps to apply them.
+This guide covers five simple principles and the steps to apply them.

 1. Keep your prompt short and focused